 We recommend that you budget £75 a year for photocopying, memory sticks, DVDs and CDs, printing charges, binding and specialist printing.

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

 Please only apply for this course if English is not your first language.

-Note this course is a top-up degree from September 2022, which means you'll start in year 2 or 3.
+Note this course is a top-up degree, which means you'll start in year 2 or 3.